Skip to content

 Building Documentation

-We use MkDocs with the Material theme and mkdocstrings for API documentation:
+We use MkDocs with the Material theme and mkdocstrings for API documentation, see references

 # Install documentation dependencies